 Medication access refers to the ability of patients to receive the most appropriate medication for their medical condition and improve their overall quality of life.
 Programs such as Medicare Part D and the Affordable Care Act (ACA) have sought to improve the accessibility and affordability of health care and medications.
-Despite such efforts, however, the US population continues to face significant barriers to medication access.
-Recently, the Pharmacy Quality Alliance and National Pharmaceutical Council published a medication access framework, which identified the most common and relevant barriers according to published studies.
-Major barriers included access to insurance, medication affordability, health literacy, and provider attitudes and beliefs.
+Despite such efforts, however, the U.S.

 Limited access to medications can have widespread consequences at the patient, health care system, and population health levels.
-Rising medication costs have been linked to medication
+Rising medication costs have been linked to medication underuse, which may be associated with excess morbidity and mortality; decreased functional status; decreased quality of life; and increased use of health care resources.3-5